heroku/hk/README.md

 **Iterative Development**

-A release mechanism was created for hk in the beginning: The binary updates itself.
-This gives us confidence in iterative development, which we value highly because it gives us the ability to release very often knowing users will see the updates in a timely manor.
+A release mechanism was created for hk in the beginning: the binary updates itself.
+This gives us confidence in iterative development, which we value highly, because it gives us the ability to release very often knowing users will see the updates in a timely manner.

 **The power of Go**